 Artwork Drop Off: September 19 5 - 8 p.m. & September 20 8 - 11 a.m.

 This year's guest juror, Scott Gellatly, is a native resident of Oregon, where he currently lives with his wife and two sons.
 He is an artist and also works as a product manager for Gamblin Paints, a Portland-based maker of fine artist oils.
 To learn more about Gellatly and view his artwork, visit his website at https://www.scottgellatly.com/.
 Scott adjudicated the exhibition, awarding cash prizes in the amount of:

 - 1st Place ($400) sponsored by the City of Moscow

 - 2nd Place ($200) sponsored by the City of Moscow

 - 3rd Place ($100) sponsored by the City of Moscow

 - Changes to the Rural Landscape Award ($250) sponsored by Latah County Historical Society

-This award aligns with the Smithsonian Institution Museum on Main Street Exhibition entitled Crossroads: Change in Rural America.
-This exhibition runs from August 23 – October 4 at 411 S. Main Street, and is presented in a partnership between the Moscow Chamber of Commerce and the Latah County Historical Society.
-The exhibit explores how and why rural communities have experienced so much change over the last 100 years - demographically, economically, environmentally and more - as well as what towns are doing to survive or even thrive in the new millennium.
+This award aligned with the Smithsonian Institution Museum on Main Street Exhibition entitled Crossroads: Change in Rural America.
+This exhibition ran from August 23 – October 4 at 411 S. Main Street, and was presented in a partnership between the Moscow Chamber of Commerce and the Latah County Historical Society.
+The exhibit explored how and why rural communities have experienced so much change over the last 100 years - demographically, economically, environmentally and more - as well as what towns are doing to survive or even thrive in the new millennium.

-Additional recognition awards will include: Best Palouse, Best Downtown, Best Historical, Honorable Mentions, Student Awards, and the City of Moscow Purchase Award.
+Additional recognition awards included: Best Palouse, Best Downtown, Best Historical, Honorable Mentions, Student Awards, and the City of Moscow Purchase Award.